AMReX-Fluids/AMReX-Hydro/Docs/source/Schemes.rst

 In AMReX-Hydro, the fundamental algorithm is either a Method-of-Lines (MOL) or Godunov approach.
 Each method provides functions for two separate usages:

-1. Construct values of the normal velocity at the centroid on each cell face, termed "Pre-MAC" or extrapolated velocity.
-Typically, this velocity is MAC projected before being used as the advective velocity.
+1. **Construct values of the normal velocity at the centroid on each cell face, termed "Pre-MAC" or extrapolated velocity.**
+   Typically, this velocity is later MAC projected before being used as the advective velocity.
+   (Information on the MAC projection is in the :ref:`mac_proj` section.)

-2. Construct states on faces, termed "edge states" or "Post-MAC."
+2. **Construct states on faces, termed "edge states" or "Post-MAC."**
    These are typically later used to make fluxes which are then differenced to create the advective term.

-The available methods are detailed below.
+   (Information on how fluxes and the convective term are constructed from edge states is given in the :ref:`fluxes` and :ref:`advective_term` sections.)

+First, we provide details that are common to all the advection schemes.
+Then we detail the available methods.

 Domain boundary conditions are described in the :ref:`bcs` section.
 Note that the boundary conditions are imposed before the upwinding descirbed below.

-Information on how fluxes and the convective term are constructed from edge states is given in the :ref:`fluxes` and :ref:`advective_term` sections.

 Throughout all? advection schemes, we define :math:`\varepsilon = 1.e-8` in `hydro_constants.H`_